mpsilfve/histcluster/synscore_model_training/README.md

 The steps in the pipeline are as follows:

 **Text preprocesing** -> **Creating the tensors from text** -> **Training the model** -> **Making predictions**

+# Model ACC

+The model reaches an accuracy at 97.17%.